 - 1 Bathrooms

-This bungalow was completely modernized in 2014 / 2015 and is in heart of the National Historic District of Beaufort and only a 10 min. walk to downtown stores and eateries and only a 2 min. walk to Bay Street and the Beaufort River.
-It is also only a short drive to Paris Island Marine Corps Station.
+This charmingly decorated bungalow was completely refreshed June 2022 and is in heart of the National Historic District of Beaufort and only a 10 min. walk to downtown stores and eateries.
+The bungalow is also close to Paris Island Marine Corps Station.

 The bungalow features a queen size bed and one full size bathroom as well as a completely equipped kitchen.